Queen (chess): Placement and movement

+Dimensions & Design

+The queen is traditionally the second tallest piece in a chess set after the king.
+It is distinguished by a stylized crown or coronet with multiple points or bumps, often topped with an orb in the center.
+In the Staunton design, the queen has a wide, stable base and a body that tapers upwards, often with a vase-like shape.

 Piece value

-The queen is typically worth about nine pawns, which is slightly stronger than a rook and a bishop together, but slightly less strong than two rooks, though there are exceptions.
+The queen is typically worth about nine pawns, which is slightly stronger than a rook and a bishop together, but slightly weaker than two rooks, though there are exceptions.
 It is almost always disadvantageous to exchange the queen for a single piece other than the enemy's queen.

-The reason that the queen is stronger than a combination of a rook and bishop, even though they control the same number of squares, is twofold.
+The reason that the queen is stronger than a combination of a rook and a bishop, even though they control the same number of squares, is twofold.
 First, the queen is more mobile than the rook and the bishop, as the entire power of the queen can be transferred to another location in one move, while transferring the entire firepower of a rook and bishop requires two moves, the bishop always being restricted to squares of one color.
 Second, unlike the bishop, the queen is not hampered by an inability to control squares of the opposite color to the square on which it stands.
-A factor in favor of the rook and bishop is that they can attack (or defend) a square twice, while a queen can only do so once.
+A factor in favor of the rook and bishop together is that they can attack (or defend) a square twice, whereas a queen can do so only once.
 However, experience has shown that this factor is usually less significant than the points favoring the queen.